danchoys-d2f/ios-project-culture/Categories/Architecture.md

 }
 ```

 Here we do not instantiate the provider in our manager, but instead we expect it to be passed during the manager's creation.
 Same for logger, but to simplify things we provide a reasonable default right in the initializer.
-Alternatively we could declare an extension, that adds a convenience initializer, that accepts fewer arguments, passing some defaults to the designated one.
+Alternatively we could declare an extension, that adds a convenience initializer, that accepts fewer arguments and passes some defaults to the designated one.

 With all the model objects being created based on other objects, it becomes natural to ask who is responsible for all this assembling.
-As usual the answer depends on the project and its scale, but it is quite OK to take the same approach as it doesn't add much of the overhead.
-And this is called __Assemblies__.
+As usual the answer depends on the project and its scale, but it is quite OK to take the same approach if it doesn't add too much overhead.
+And it is called __Assemblies__.

 ### Assemblies

-An assembly is simply a class that builds the model objects, injecting them into each other and provides access to them from the outside.
+An assembly is simply a class that builds the model objects, injecting them into each other and provides access to them.
 In every app there shall be at least one assembly, that contains objects, that are singletons by nature (e.g. the camera manager) or by design.
 Lets call it the `CoreComponentsAssembly`.
 Here is an example of it:

 ```swift
 // CoreComponentsAssembly.swift